Prooffreader/election_2016_data/README.md

 I make no warranty as to the accuracy of the data, either of the source data itself or of my scraping (although I did my best and tried to validate the completeness of my results).
 Please contact me if you find any issues not listed here.

+I scraped most of the info from Politico, although the exit polls were from CNN.
+They include:

+* Both General Election and Primaries
+* Presidential, Senate, House and Governor races
+* Ballot Measures
+* Exit Polls
+* By State and by County, where possible.

+Further downballot races like state legislatures were not listed.

 The following are known issues with the data as present on Politico (either the data just does not exist/is not reported, or it exists and for whatever reason, Politico does not have it):

 * In South Dakota, the Presidential and Senate primaries have a "Shannon County" while the general elections have an "Oglala Lakota County"